huseyingurel1/satisfaction-survey/ReadMe.md

 Users have the right to participate in the survey only once (they cannot enter it a second time.)
 After confirming the survey, an automatic message is sent to the user's email address.
-Users can see the survey result table and download it in excel format.
+Users can see the survey result table and download it in Excel format.

 What Admin Can Do: